 Rising to the Challenge: Preparing for Transition

 Increasingly rapid change is transforming your world, significantly impacting the way you do business and evolving client needs.
-Hear how Michigan CPAs are employing innovation and developing resources to guarantee you and your firm are future-ready.
+Hear how the MICPA is employing innovation and developing resources to guarantee you and your firm are future-ready.

 Peggy Dzierzawski, CAE – President and CEO, Michigan Association of CPAs, Troy